Main Tablet Ui Redesign

 UXR Methods: Survey, on-site interviews, user testing, beta testing, personas, journey maps

+Starting this process I talked to the engineers to understand how the tablet worked and find out what their goals for me were.
+I then drafted my observations and discussion guide.
 I began by conducting on-site observations in October and November to understand how guards were currently using the tablet, identifying which features were used frequently, which were ignored, and where pain points existed.
 I synthesized these insights and presented them to the engineering and design teams to inform the redesign.

 Testing Scenario